GitExcited/local-android-AI/README.md

 ## JNI Integration
 The app uses `cui-llama.rn` native module with JNI bindings to interface with the underlying llama.cpp library.
 The `jniLibs` folder contains compiled libraries for different CPU architectures:

+# License
+See the LICENSE.md file for details.

 arm64-v8a (most modern Android devices) armeabi-v7a (older devices) x86 and x86_64 (mostly emulators)